usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 application of the code.
 For example, a local official&#39;s decision that a particular approach constitutes equivalent facilitation under a local code is not effective for ADA purposes.

-{% enddetails %}
+#### Can a code that is consistent with ADAAG be certified if the local enforcement

-{% details Can a code that is consistent with ADAAG be certified if the local enforcement process allows deviations from ADAAG? %}
+process allows deviations from ADAAG?
 Yes.
 The Department expects that many jurisdictions will allow slight variations from a particular code.
 ADAAG itself permits variations from its standards in certain limited circumstances.
 ADAAG includes in